kaamanita/brahmi/README.md

 As seen, vowel lengthening is marked by pressing the shift key.
 The independent form of a vowel can be achieved by pressing the Alt key.
 The consonant allophones can also be achieved by pressing the Shift and Alt keys.

 One final remark to make here is that the short vowel /a/ does not have any glyphs.
 This is because each consonant has an inherent /a/ sound; therefore, one can simply type [K] to achieve the sound /ka/.
-However, the virtually empty keystroke [A] is introduced into the keyboard layout for ease of understanding for Sanskrit beginners who may sometimes accidentally type [K] + [A] trying to achieve the sound /ka/.
+Typing [K] and Shift+[A] will produce 𑀓𑀸 /kā/.
+For the purpose of shortcut, the user can also opt for [K] and [A] to produce 𑀓𑀸 /kā/.

 ### Numbers